TinyTapeout/tinytapeout_www/content/guides/workshop/create-your-gds/_index.md

 ## Congratulations!

 Once you have the GDS and Docs jobs completing successfully, you are ready to submit to the Tiny Tapeout shuttle.
-That's covered in the next section.
+That's covered in the next guide.

 ## If you have time, try these next steps